• facebook

 Performance

-• More hardware support: The latest Exchange platform boasts an impressive 256 GB of storage capacity and a formidable 48 CPU cores.
+• More hardware support – The new Exchange supports 256 GB of storage space and 48 CPU cores.

 Migrating to Exchange Server